marklawlor/expo-nextjs-webpack-5/README.md

 > `TypeError: Cannot read property 'version' of undefined`

-Resolved by locking "html-webpack-plugin" to "5.3.0"
+~~Resolved by locking "html-webpack-plugin" to "5.3.0"~~

-You will also get this error after you run `npm audit` or another command the modifies your lockfile / dependancy tree.
-Just run `npm install` again to make it go away
+Fixed by patching withUnimodules to only used the required plugins (avoiding html-webpack-plugin from being loaded)

 > NextJS pages do not compile